The West River Railroad

 Towns on the line northwest from Brattleboro are West Dummerston, Williamsville, Newfane, Townshend, West Townshend, Wardsboro, Jamaica, Winhall and into South Londonderry.

-Thanks to Doug Climenson for contributing information about this route.
+Thanks to Doug Climenson for contributing information.